Sintrastes/ef3r/README.md

 Ef3r, prononced "effer", as in "effervescent", (will be) a

  - Minimalistic
- - Dynamically / gradually typed
+ - Dynamically / gradually type
- - Lazily evaluated (or not, IDK at this point)
  - Functional programming language

 with:

- - First-class language support for (pull) Functional Reactive Programming.
+ - First-class language support for (push) Functional Reactive Programming.
  - An innovative visual debugger with "expression tracing" capabilities.
  - Universal Function Call Syntax.
- - Extensible records and variants.
+ - Extensible records.

 # Philosophy